fabiosantoscode/blog/content/blog/2020-03-24-march-20-community-gems.md

 ### Q: I have several simulations organized with Git tags.
 I know I can compare the metrics with `dvc metrics diff [a_rev] [b_rev]`, substituting hashes, branches, or tags for [a_rev] and [b_rev].
 [But what if I wanted to see the metrics for a list of tags?](https://discordapp.com/channels/485586884165107732/563406153334128681/687634347104403528)

 DVC has a built in function for this!
-You can use
+You can use `dvc metrics show` with the `-T` option:

 ```dvc
 $ dvc metrics show -T